 Until people see War Horse for themselves, they will be dismissive of the notion that puppetry is capable of making such an impact.
 The uninitiated are liable to mock or simply nod and smile.
 However, take it from someone who went in blind, but carried with them all the hype that this production had already evoked.
 When the lights go down and Joey first steps on stage, prepare to become a convert, because there is nothing else like this anywhere.

-War Horse is running at The Mayflower, Southampton, from 14 –19 October.
+War Horse is running at Southampton’s Mayflower Theatre, from 14 –19 October.